vgupta123/GWBoWV/README.md

-Note: You neednot download 20Newsgroup or Reuters-21578 dataset.
+Note: You need not download 20Newsgroup or Reuters-21578 dataset.
 All datasets are present in their respective directories.

-[//]: # (We used SGMl parser for parsing Reuters-21578 dataset from  https://gist.github.com/herrfz/7967781)
+(We used SGMl parser for parsing Reuters-21578 dataset from  https://gist.github.com/herrfz/7967781)